ZannyM/ZannyM/README.md

 # 💫 About Me:
 Hi!
 I'm Zanny Athalia Maholobela, a Software Developer based in Johannesburg.
 I am extremely passionate about mixing my creative interests with programming.
 I also adore learning new technologies and look forward to finding my place within the tech industry.
+I am currently working on my portfolio website that will be built using React.

 ## 🌐 Socials: